Skip to main content

 note

-Ed25519 keys must be provided in base64-encoded ASN.1/DER format.
+Ed25519 keys must be provided in base64-encoded ASN.1/DER format (PEM file contents).
 The implementation automatically extracts the 32-byte seed from the DER structure.

 API credentials

 There are multiple options for supplying your credentials to the Binance clients.
-Either pass the corresponding values to the configuration objects, or set the following environment variables:
+Either pass the corresponding values to the configuration objects, or set the appropriate environment variables (see Environments for per-environment variables).

 When starting the trading node, you'll receive immediate confirmation of whether your credentials are valid and have trading permissions.